core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * When the set J becomes "complete", the proxy assigns it an entity-tag value.
 The proxy MUST update the current entity-tag value, when J is "complete" and one of its cache entry is updated.

-* When forwarding to the client a 2.05 (Content) response to a GET or FETCH group request, the proxy MAY include one Group-ETag Option, in case the set J is "complete".
+* When forwarding to the client a 2.05 (Content) response to a GET or FETCH group request, the proxy MAY include one Group-ETag Option, if the set J is "complete".
 Such a response MUST NOT include more than one Group-ETag Option.
 The option value specifies the entity-tag value currently associated with the set J.

 When sending to the proxy a GET or FETCH request to be forwarded to the servers in the CoAP group, the client MAY include one or more Group-ETag Options.
 Each option specifies one entity-tag value, as applicable to the set J of cache entries that can be hit by the group request.

-The proxy MAY perform the following actions, in case the group request produces a hit to the cache entry of each CoAP server that is currently a member of the CoAP group, i.e., in case the set J associated with the group request is "complete".
+The proxy MAY perform the following actions, if the group request produces a hit to the cache entry of each CoAP server that is currently a member of the CoAP group, i.e., if the set J associated with the group request is "complete".

 * The proxy checks whether the current entity-tag value of the set J matches with one of the entity-tag values specified in the Group-ETag Options of the unicast group request from the client.

-* In case of positive match, the proxy replies with a single 2.03 (Valid) response.
+* In the case of a positive match, the proxy replies with a single 2.03 (Valid) response.
 This response has no payload and MUST include one Group-ETag Option, specifying the current entity-tag value of the set J.

 That is, the 2.03 (Valid) response from the proxy indicates to the client that the stored responses identified by the entity-tag given in the response's Group-ETag Option can be reused, after updating each of them as described in {{Section 5.9.1.3 of RFC7252}}.
 In effect, the client can determine if any of the stored representations from the respective cache entries at the proxy is current, without needing to transfer any of them again.